 A number of Phase II activities are in alignment with FSSA's long-term services and supports (LTSS) reform project that affect federal waiver authority 1915(b) and (c) combination waiver for HCBS services and for managed care.
-FSSA is developing a managed LTSS MLTSS) program that will enhance services for approximately 106,000 Medicaid enrollees who are 60 years of age and older and are eligible for Medicaid on the basis of age, blindness, or disability and have limited income and resources.
-In accordance with this project, FSSA plans to submit a new 1915 (b) and (c) waiver for MLTSS for individuals currently on the Aged & Disabled (A&D) waiver that are ages 60 and over.
+FSSA is developing a managed LTSS program that will enhance services for approximately 106,000 Medicaid enrollees who are 60 years of age and older and are eligible for Medicaid on the basis of age, blindness, or disability and have limited income and resources.
+This managed LTSS program was referred to as MLTSS in previous Spending Plan Narratives but hereinafter will be referred to as Indiana Pathways for Aging or Pathways.
+In accordance with this project, FSSA plans to submit a new 1915 (b) and (c) waiver for Pathways for individuals currently on the Aged & Disabled (A&D) waiver that are ages 60 and over.
 In developing this program, FSSA seeks to achieve the following among other goals: